(Last updated: May 7, 2026)

 In 2019, we spent six months studying the accuracy of Tri-Cities Zestimates — comparing them to the actual sales price of more than 500 homes.
 If you’re looking at the Zestimate of a Tri-Cities home, you can assume that it’s too high by almost 6%.
 So, if you see a home with a $400,000 Zestimate, the home’s actual value is probably closer to $375,000.
 And get this: Across the Tri-Cities, about 16 percent of Zestimates were at least $50,000 wrong.
 Yikes!

-Kennewick was recently named one of the Top 100 Places to Live in the entire U.S.!
-Whenever I see an honor like that, I feel like they’re talking about the entire Tri-Cities.
+For two straight years, Kennewick has been named one of the Top 100 Places to Live in the entire U.S.!
+In June 2025, Travel & Leisure named West Richland one of the best small towns in the U.S. Around the same time, Forbes named Pasco one of the best places to retire in the country.
+Whenever I see honors like those, I feel like they’re talking about the entire Tri-Cities.

 The Tri-Cities is big enough that you can enjoy many big-city luxuries.
 I mentioned the art scene above and all the great restaurants that have opened in the past 15-20 years.
 But we’re also small enough that it won’t be unusual for you to see cows, horses, or other animals grazing in yards on the outskirts of each town.
-There’s really a great mix of small-town and mid-sized city.
+There’s really a great mix of small-town and mid-sized cities.
 We don’t have an Apple Store or a Trader Joe’s — those are two of the stores that locals are always clamoring to get.
 Maybe someday!
+And if you’re expecting a nightlife/club scene like you enjoyed in Seattle or another big city, you’ll be disappointed.

 A lot of Tri-Cities life surrounds the rivers.
 The Yakima and Columbia intersect the area and meet up with the Snake just east of Pasco.
 Some of our best restaurants offer amazing river views while you eat.
 We have a lot of boat owners here, and the river is busy most of spring, summer, and fall.
-Pasco has a couple rows of beautiful riverfront homes.
+Pasco has a couple rows of beautiful riverfront homes in the central part of the city, and more are being built on the western edge across from Richland.
 Kennewick and Richland both have a lot of riverfront parkland, and those are busy year-round with families having fun, or people walking, jogging, biking, playing frisbee golf … you name it.

 When it’s time to leave town for vacation or a business trip, you’ll appreciate our airport (PSC is the airport code) with plenty of options to get you wherever you’re going.
 These airlines serve the Tri-Cities Airport: